Germany's gas crisis in charts: Pipeline repair, and then what?

 Uniper's plight is so far the most vivid example of the war's effect on corporate Germany.

-4. German industry, which includes titans like Volkswagen (VOWG_p.DE) and Siemens (SIEGn.DE), is the biggest consumer of gas, but half of all households, which heat with gas, aren't far behind.
+4. German industry, which includes titans like Volkswagen (VOWG_p.DE) and Siemens , is the biggest consumer of gas, but half of all households, which heat with gas, aren't far behind.

 Emergency plans say homes should be prioritised if the state is forced into rationing, alongside hospitals and essential services, but there are also calls to make households part of savings programmes.